BiGuideCollection/BiGuide/README.md

     </tr>
 </table>

 To evaluate the performance of models trained on the collected data, we pre-collected 110 images for each class under varying conditions to ensure fairness in the evaluation results.
 In total, we amassed 770 images in the indoor test set.
-2 images have been removed to address privacy concerns.
+2 images have been removed from the test set to address privacy concerns.

 #### Examples of images in the indoor dataset:
 <p align="center">